 - Areas of interest Computer Science, Information Technology, Software Engineering

 This course studies the standard models for the layered approach to communication between autonomous machines in a network, and the main characteristics of data transmission across various physical link types.
 It considers how to design networks and protocols for diverse situations, analyses several application and support protocols from a distributed systems viewpoint, and identifies significant problem areas in networked communications.

-- describe the basis and structure of an abstract layered protocol model
+- Understand and describe the layered protocol model.

 - Describe, analyse and compare a number of datalink, network, and transport layer protocols.